Application Procedures for Beijing Government Scholarship for International Students

 V. Approval and Review

-(I) Institutions shall formulate scholarship evaluation procedures, review application materials, conduct examinations or assessments, and comprehensively evaluate applicants based on academic performance, overall performance, and development potential to determine the list of recipients and corresponding scholarship categories, and notify applicants accordingly.
+i.
+Institutions shall formulate scholarship evaluation procedures, review application materials, conduct examinations or assessments, and comprehensively evaluate applicants based on academic performance, overall performance, and development potential to determine the list of recipients and corresponding scholarship categories, and notify applicants accordingly.

-(II) Every BGS recipient must undergo an annual review organized by the host institution, which shall conduct a comprehensive evaluation based on the student's academic performance, attitude toward study, attendance, and conduct, ensuring standardized and rigorous procedures, with fair outcomes.
+ii.
+Every BGS recipient must undergo an annual review organized by the host institution, which shall conduct a comprehensive evaluation based on the student's academic performance, attitude toward study, attendance, and conduct, ensuring standardized and rigorous procedures, with fair outcomes.
 The review shall be carried out in accordance with the institution's implementation measures for scholarships.
-Students who fail the review will have their scholarships suspended or revoked in the following academic year.
+Recipients who fail the review will have their scholarships suspended or revoked in the following academic year.

 Attachment